Kansas man convicted on Jessica’s Law charges - NewsBreak

 Kansas man convicted on Jessica’s Law charges

 PARSONS — A Parsons man was convicted on two child sex offenses under the Kansas Jessica’s Law statute, Kansas Attorney General Derek Schmidt said today.
-Jared W. Bybee, 37, of Parsons,...jcpost.com
+Jared W. Bybee, 37, of Parsons,...salinapost.com

 PARSONS — A Parsons man was convicted on two child sex offenses under the Kansas Jessica’s Law statute, Kansas Attorney General Derek Schmidt said today.
-Jared W. Bybee, 37, of Parsons,...jcpost.com
+Jared W. Bybee, 37, of Parsons,...salinapost.com

 Comments / 0